 - Special email broadcast sent from the National Office

 The National Office can set up surveys on Survey Monkey to gather input.
 Or, if only a few people are expected to respond, the Chair may wish to include her/his email address in the communication.
 Special email broadcasts are the most costly of the three options listed above.
 Email broadcasts can be sent to members, both members and non-members, or a specified group of members — e.g. only telehealth nurse members.
 Specialized lists can be prepared using data from the 13 questions on the membership application.
 Anyone who has purchased something from AAACN who is not a member, or contacted AAACN in some manner within the last two years would appear on our "prospect list."
 You may wish to include this group of non-members in your communication.
 Contact Linda Alexander at the National Office to coordinate your communication to members and non-members.

 Sharing your News

 Committees, SIGs, and task forces are encouraged to share important accomplishments or news via the E-Newsletter, or ViewPoint.
-Submit your news to Linda Alexander and indicate where you would like your news to appear.
+Submit a brief writeup (small paragraph) to firstname.lastname@example.org and include any relevant photos or links.